wingo/stringrefs/README.md

 ### JavaScript interoperability and surrogates

 The `stringref` proposal has to consider surrogates because we want WebAssembly strings to have good interoperation with JavaScript, whose strings are composed of 16-bit code units, not codepoints and not unicode scalar values.
+Additionally we want WebAssembly strings to be a good compilation target for Java and C# strings, which have similar 16-bit code-unit concerns as JavaScript.

 The code units of a JavaScript string are usually interpreted as UTF-16-encoded unicode scalar values.
 Some unicode scalar values are